ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/alb/applicationloadbalancer.md

 		* `ipsBlockConfigs` (array)
 * `lbPrivateIps` (array)
 	* description: Collection of private IP addresses with the subnet mask of the Application Load Balancer.
 IPs must contain valid a subnet mask.
 If no IP is provided, the system will generate an IP with /24 subnet.
+* `listenerLanConfig` (object)
+	* description: ID of the listening (inbound) LAN.
+Lan ID can be set directly or via reference.
+	* properties:
+		* `lanIdRef` (object)
+			* description: LanIDRef references to a Lan to retrieve its ID
+			* properties:
+				* `name` (string)
+					* description: Name of the referenced object.
+			* required properties:
+				* `name`
+		* `lanIdSelector` (object)
+			* description: LanIDSelector selects reference to a Lan to retrieve its lanId
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
+		* `lanId` (string)
+			* description: LanID is the ID of the Lan on which the resource will be created.
+It needs to be provided via directly or via reference.

 ### Required Properties